-Step 1: Select the object or slide that you want to add events.
-You cannot add events to multiple objects at once.
+Step 1: Select an object or a slide that you want to add events.
+Note that you cannot add events to multiple objects at once.

-Step 3: Access the Events – Actions section (2).
+Step 3: Expand the Events – Actions section (2)

 Step 4: Hover the mouse over the object title and click the Add Event button (3).
 Then, select one event from the pop-up menu.